AppLayerLabs/sparq-gitbook/bdk-implementation/p2p-overview.md

 ## Message types

 Every incoming message is promptly parsed by the manager via the `handleMessage()` function.
-These messages can fall into one of the following categories, with each one of them being treated distinctly:
+These messages can fall into one of the following categories, with each one of them being treated distinctly (the names here are conceptual, the actual variable names differ in implementation):

 * `Request` - a query for specific data from another node - e.g. a list of blocks, a list of transactions, info about the node itself, etc.
 * `Answer` - an answer to a given request